Nuclear stress test

-If any of these symptoms occur during your test, let the lab personnel know immediately.
+If any of these symptoms occur during your test, tell the person performing the test right away.

 Why the Test is Performed

-The test is done to see whether your heart muscle is getting enough blood flow, and therefore enough oxygen, when it is working hard (under stress).
+The test is done to see if your heart muscle is getting enough blood flow and oxygen when it is working hard (under stress).

 The results of a nuclear stress test can help your doctor: